 You can negotiate the price of those warranties, too, but you should be mindful of practices like extending your auto loan by months or years to pay for them.
 If your monthly payments don’t change, that extended warranty may see like a great deal at the time.
 But those extra months will prolong your car payments and often add interest to the total loan.

-Be friendly: This isn’t combat.
+This isn’t combat.
 At the end of the day, treat every salesperson the way you want to be treated.
-The Internet has given consumers more tools to negotiate than ever before.
+The internet has given consumers more tools to negotiate than ever before.
 Many salespeople we’ve worked with understand that, and they’re usually reasonable about the negotiation process.

 It’s best not to be too adversarial.
 You don’t want an unpleasant salesperson, and he or she doesn’t want an unpleasant customer.
 It works both ways.